ANSSI-FR/AD-control-paths/README.md

   (This will return a node id number)

     ruby query.rb --graph test.json <node id number>

+  (This produces a json graph file, which you can visualize, see part 6)

 ### Automatic full audit mode (long)